 Catamenial (menstrual) epilepsy describes a worsening of seizures in relation to the menstrual cycle and may affect around 40% of women with epilepsy.
-There are specific times within the menstrual cycle when women are most at risk: in the days leading up to a menstrual period and during a menstrual period (perimenstrual or catamenial type 1 pattern); at the time of ovulation (catamenial type 2 pattern); and in the second half of their cycle (luteal phase or catamenial type 3 pattern).
-The reason for this increased risk may relate to changes in the levels of progesterone around the time of a menstrual period and oestrogen surge around ovulation.
+There are specific times within the menstrual cycle when women are most at risk: in the days leading up to a menstrual period and during a menstrual period (perimenstrual or catamenial type 1 pattern); at the time of ovulation (catamenial type 2 pattern); and in the second half of their cycle (luteal phase, or catamenial type 3 pattern).
+The reason for this increased risk may relate to changes in the levels of progesterone (a hormone released by the ovaries) around the time of a menstrual period and oestrogen (a female sex hormone) surge around ovulation.
 Studies in animals have demonstrated that lower progesterone may affect how the brain reacts to the brain chemical gamma-Aminobutyric acid (GABA), which is important in preventing seizures.
 The link between high levels of oestrogen and risk of seizures remains unclear.

-At present, catamenial epilepsy is treated depending on whether a woman has regular or irregular menstrual periods.
+Current treatment of catamenial epilepsy depends on whether a woman has regular or irregular menstrual periods.
 If a woman has regular periods, hormonal (e.g. progesterone supplements) and non-hormonal treatments (e.g. clobazam or acetazolamide) taken prior to and during a period may be used.
-In women who do not have regular periods, and therefore cannot predict their period days, stopping periods using synthetic hormones (e.g. medroxyprogesterone (Depo-Provera) or gonadotropin‐releasing hormone (GnRH) analogues (triptorelin and goserelin)) are treatment options.
+In women who do not have regular periods, and who therefore cannot predict their period days, stopping periods using synthetic hormones (e.g. medroxyprogesterone (Depo-Provera) or gonadotropin‐releasing hormone (GnRH) analogues (triptorelin and goserelin)) are treatment options.

-The aim of the review was to examine the effectiveness of hormonal and non-hormonal treatments in stopping seizures in women with catamenial epilepsy.
+The aim of this review was to examine the effectiveness of hormonal and non-hormonal treatments in stopping seizures in women with catamenial epilepsy.

-Our latest search for trials was in January 2019.
-We searched the electronic databases to find relevant randomised and quasi-randomised controlled trials (RCTs) (studies in which participants are assigned to one of two or more treatment groups using a random method) in which treatment was continued for at least 12 weeks.
+We searched electronic databases to find relevant studies in which treatment was continued for at least 12 weeks.
 Our outcomes of interest were: average change in seizures, percentage of women achieving a reduction in seizures by at least 50%, and percentage of women who became seizure-free.
-We also examined the reasons why women dropped out of the studies and the reported side effects.
+We also examined the reasons why women dropped out of the studies and any reported side effects.

 Certainty of the evidence

-We judged the certainty of the evidence from this review to be very low to moderate, as the RCTs provided unclear information on methods of blinding, recruited small numbers of participants, and were inconsistent in reporting treatment outcomes.
+We judged the certainty of the evidence to be very low to moderate, as the included studies provided unclear information on methods of blinding, recruited small numbers of participants, and were inconsistent in reporting treatment outcomes.

 We found very limited, mostly low-certainty evidence, of no difference in seizure outcomes for norethisterone and progesterone versus placebo in women with catamenial epilepsy.
 Our review highlights an overall lack of information on the effectiveness of a wide range of other hormonal and non-hormonal treatments currently being used.
-Further clinical studies are needed in this area.
+Further studies in women with catamenial epilepsy are needed in this area.

 This review provides very low-certainty evidence of no treatment difference between norethisterone and placebo, and moderate- to low-certainty evidence of no treatment difference between progesterone and placebo for catamenial epilepsy.
 However, as all the included studies were underpowered, important clinical effects cannot be ruled out.

-Our review highlighted an overall deficiency in the literature base on the effectiveness of a wide range of other hormonal and non-hormonal interventions currently being used in practice, particularly for those patients who do not have regular menses.
+Our review highlights an overall deficiency in the literature base on the effectiveness of a wide range of other hormonal and non-hormonal interventions currently being used in practice, particularly for those women who do not have regular menses.
 Further clinical trials are needed in this area.

-We included randomised and quasi-randomised controlled trials (RCTs) of blinded or opeṉlabel design that randomised participants individually (i.e. cluster-randomised trials were excluded).
+We included RCTs and quasi-RCTs of blinded or open-label design that randomised participants individually (i.e. cluster-randomised trials were excluded).
 We included cross-over trials if each treatment period was at least 12 weeks in length and the trial had a suitable wash-out period.
-Types of interventions included: women with any pattern of catamenial epilepsy who received a hormonal or non-hormonal drug intervention in addition to an existing antiepileptic drug regimen for a minimum treatment duration of 12 weeks.
+We included the following types of interventions: women with any pattern of catamenial epilepsy who received a hormonal or non-hormonal drug intervention in addition to an existing antiepileptic drug regimen for a minimum treatment duration of 12 weeks.

-We identified 62 records from the databases and search strategies.
 Following title, abstract, and full-text screening, we included eight full-text articles reporting on four double-blind, placebo-controlled RCTs.
-We included two cross-over RCTs of pulsed norethisterone and two parallel RCTs of pulsed progesterone recruiting a total of 192 women aged between 13 and 45 years with catamenial epilepsy.
+We included two cross-over RCTs of pulsed norethisterone, and two parallel RCTs of pulsed progesterone recruiting a total of 192 women aged between 13 and 45 years with catamenial epilepsy.
 We found no RCTs for non-hormonal treatments of catamenial epilepsy or for women with irregular menses.

 Meta-analysis was not possible for the primary outcomes, therefore we undertook a narrative synthesis.
-For the two RCTs evaluating norethisterone versus placebo (24 participants), there were no reported treatment differences for mean change in seizure frequency.
+For the two RCTs evaluating norethisterone versus placebo (24 participants), there were no reported treatment differences for change in seizure frequency.
 Outcomes for the proportion seizure-free and 50% responders were not reported.
-For the RCTs evaluating progesterone versus placebo (168 participants), the studies reported conflicting results on the primary outcomes.
+For the two RCTs evaluating progesterone versus placebo (168 participants), the studies reported conflicting results for the primary outcomes.
 One progesterone RCT reported no significant difference between progesterone 600 mg/day taken on day 14 to 28 and placebo with respect to 50% responders, seizure freedom rates, and change in seizure frequency for any seizure type.
-The other progesterone RCT reported that the decrease in seizure frequency from baseline in the progesterone group was significantly higher than the decrease in seizure frequency from baseline in the placebo group.
+The other progesterone RCT reported a decrease in seizure frequency from baseline in the progesterone group that was significantly higher than the decrease in seizure frequency from baseline in the placebo group.

-Results of secondary efficacy outcomes showed no significant difference in terms of treatment withdrawal for any reason in the pooled progesterone RCTs when compared to placebo (pooled risk ratio (RR) 1.56, 95% confidence interval (CI) 0.81 to 3.00, P = 0.18, I2 = 0%) or for treatment withdrawals due to adverse events (pooled RR 2.91, 95% CI 0.53 to 16.17, P = 0.22, I2 = 0%).
-No treatment withdrawals from the norethisterone RCTs were reported.
+The results of secondary efficacy outcomes showed no significant difference between groups in the pooled progesterone RCTs in terms of treatment withdrawal for any reason (pooled risk ratio (RR) 1.56, 95% confidence interval (CI) 0.81 to 3.00, P = 0.18, I2 = 0%) or treatment withdrawals due to adverse events (pooled RR 2.91, 95% CI 0.53 to 16.17, P = 0.22, I2 = 0%).
+No treatment withdrawals were reported from the norethisterone RCTs.
 The RCTs reported limited information on adverse events, although one progesterone RCT reported no significant difference in the number of women experiencing adverse events (diarrhoea, dyspepsia, nausea, vomiting, fatigue, nasopharyngitis, dizziness, headache, and depression).
 No studies reported on quality of life.

-We judged the evidence from the included progesterone RCTs to be of low to moderate certainty due to risk of bias and from the included norethisterone RCTs to be of very low certainty due to serious imprecision and risk of bias.
+We judged the evidence for outcomes related to the included progesterone RCTs to be of low to moderate certainty due to risk of bias, and for outcomes related to the included norethisterone RCTs to be of very low certainty due to serious imprecision and risk of bias.